 With over thirty miles of trails for hiking, cross-country skiing, snowshoeing, and horseback riding, MFFC has a multitude of recreational opportunities.
 Visitors looking for a multi-day adventure can hike in and spend the night at any of our nine cabins or four shelters.
 Expect an off the grid experience, each cabin at MFFC has a different floor plan and can host anywhere from one to twelve people.
 All cabins are enclosed, contain a table, woodstove & wooden bunks.
 Ned’s, Nenorod and Dunc’s also have sleeping lofts.
 Each cabin has an outhouse located nearby.
 Some cabins also have space for tents.

 Rates vary from $50 – $90 per night depending on the cabin and season.
+Please check their online reservation portal or call for more details.

 Cabins can be rented year-round.
 For reservations, please click the Book Now button below.
 You can also call the Merck Forest and Farmland Center at 802-394-7836 for any questions about the cabins.